 Deliverables for this project are as follows:

 You do not have to create a script tool for this assignment; you can hard-code the initial parameters.
-Nevertheless, put all the parameters at the top so they can be easily manipulated by whoever tests the script.
+Nevertheless, consider what might be done to make the script easier to run with different parameter values.

 Once you get everything working, creating a script tool is a good way to achieve the "over and above" credit for this assignment.
 If you do this, then please zip all supporting files before placing them in the drop box.